 As always, please excuse the typos,

-I hope you enjoy this week’s episode of Renee and Frei and, as always, please excuse the typos.
+I hope you enjoy this week’s episode of Queer Tango and it sets your tail wagging.
+It’s not at all inspired by Ferb and his furry colleagues…honest.
+As always, please excuse the typos.